reecetech/bamboo-specs/README.md

       cleanCheckout: true

 If you wish to force a clean checkout of the repositories on or off use `cleanCheckout`.

+#### SCRIPT Tasks

+These are pretty simple, just bash scripts that contain a body to run.

+#### DOCKER Tasks

+Currently only the *run* docker task is supported.
+It requires the *image* property to be specified, but also allows all the other options:

+    - type: DOCKER
+      description: Run unit tests
+      image: dockerrepo.reecenet.org:4433/cyborg/tox-tests
+      workingDirectory: /app
+      environmentVariables: PACT_DIR=/app/pacts
+      volumeMappings:
+      - local: ${bamboo.working.directory}
+        container: /app
+      command: tox

+Also supported is running docker containers in the background with port mappings:

+    - type: DOCKER
+      description: Run unit tests
+      image: dockerrepo.reecenet.org:4433/cyborg/some-server
+      workingDirectory: /app
+      portMappings:
+      - local: 8080
+        container: 8001
+      detach: true
+      waitToStart: true

+### Final Tasks

 Final tasks are tasks that are always run after the other tasks, regardless of whether they were successful.
 These could be cleanup tasks, or more commonly including a